Host for life, Rush Limbaugh executing assigned host duties flawlessly.

 Hang on, mental block.

-Um Beth, yes, it was Beth and Beth.
+Yes, it was Beth.

 Why don't we just use the same techniques that we use in the IRS to enforce illegal immigration?

-When you look at how really few quote unquote agents that they have.
+When you look at how really few quote-unquote agents that they have, they've got everybody scared to death.

-And uh this this this just crossed the wire here.
+And this just crossed the wire here.

-Richard Hatch, the original survivor winner, sentenced today to 51 months in prison for tax evasion.
+Richard Hatch, the original Survivor winner, sentenced today to 51 months in prison for tax evasion.

-During this morning's sentencing hearing uh in U.S. District Court in Providence, Rhode Island, Judge Ernest Torres gave Hatch additional prison time after prosecutors argued that he perjured himself during the trial.
+During this morning's sentencing hearing in U.S. District Court in Providence, Rhode Island, Judge Ernest Torres gave Hatch additional prison time after prosecutors argued that he perjured himself during the trial.

 Well, you know, it just takes one or two of these every now and then to cause everybody else a snap too.